A Comprehensive Guide to the Digital Operational Resilience Act (DORA)

 Ongoing monitoring

-Continuously monitor the performance and security of third-party providers to ensure compliance with DORA requirements.
+Continuously monitor the performance and security of third-party providers through integration into the overall ICT risk framework, including regular reviews of third-party risk strategy and maintenance of a contractual arrangements register to ensure ongoing compliance with DORA requirements.

 5. Information sharing

-DORA encourages the sharing of cyber threat information and intelligence among financial institutions.
+DORA establishes requirements for the sharing of cyber threat information and intelligence among financial institutions.
 This collaborative approach aims to enhance collective resilience against cyber threats.
 Key aspects include:

 Information sharing

-Financial institutions are encouraged to participate in information sharing to exchange threat intelligence and best practices.
-The information you exchange may include cyber threat information and intelligence, including indicators of compromise, tactics, techniques, and procedures, cyber security alerts and configuration tools.
+Financial institutions must exchange threat intelligence and best practices as part of DORA’s information-sharing requirements.
+The information you exchange may include cyber threat information and intelligence, including indicators of compromise, tactics, techniques, and procedures, cyber security alerts, and configuration tools.

 Anonymity and confidentiality

-Remember to have measures in place that ensure the anonymity and confidentiality of shared information.
+Financial institutions must implement measures that ensure the anonymity and confidentiality of shared information.

 6. Governance and control